Just finished listening to this program on the radio and I wanted to share it with everyone.

 Would he say that he wants to help someone else with his criticism?

-Why does Jesus call him a hypocrite (Matthew 7:5)?
+Why does Jesus call him a hypocrite (

 Does the brother with a splinter in his eye hurt?
 Could he use help?